zhangtuoparis13/dev-runtime-browser/startup_guide.md

 You have the option to host runtime files on your own server.
 In this scenario the steps are pretty similar than before but changing the URIs to the right place.

-The distribution files are on dev-registry-browser@master repo, on .well-known/runtime:
+The distribution files are on dev-runtime-browser@master repo, on .well-known/runtime:

 * rethink.js
 * index.html